The responsibilities of a CEO evolve more than any other position as a business grows.

 Putting together a solid MOC will help you drill down on what you need out of the role, and ask better questions as you're evaluating candidates.
 For example:

-Example: Calibration Questions for New Executive Roles
+Example: Calibration Questions for New Leadership Roles

 Understand how they landed their current position: